 Consider some family or children’s counseling to help them discuss and deal with the changes in their lives or issues that are affecting them.
 Spend extra time with them.

 Let your attorney handle the legal work.
-Naturally, work closely with your divorce lawyer, however, do not let it consume your life, and try very hard to focus on your kids like never before.
+Naturally, work closely with your divorce lawyer, but do not let it consume your life.

 Every child custody and child support claim is different and requires specific advice from an experienced child custody attorney.
-Children are always the most important issue in every divorce and protecting your rights and their future is terribly important.
+Children are always the most important issue in every divorce.
+Protecting their future and your rights are our #1 priority.

-If you would like a consultation regarding child custody or support, please call our Raleigh Family Law office at (919) 301-8843 or fill out the form below and the team at The Doyle Law Group, P.A. will contact you to see how we can help!
+To schedule a consultation regarding child custody or support, please call us at (919) 301-8843 or fill out the form below.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At the Doyle Law Group, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.